 You can connect to any supported SQL database for which you have a valid connection string.

-For publication, however, we recommend specifying a connection string alias in <binary-install-loc>/database-provider-settings.json
+For publication, however, we recommend specifying a connection string alias in <binary-install-loc>/database-provider-settings.json, for example:

 "ConnectionStrings":